sagemath/trac_to_gh/Issue 1143.md

 # Issue 1143: [with patch] improve nintegrate documentation in response to Paul Zimmerman's talk

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1143

 Original creator: was